 Yeah, thank you.
 And thank you for reviewing the definition of constraints and opportunities in this process.
 Sort of just a comprehension question for me.
-When you defined opportunities, you said this could look like particle removes the process.
-Sort of with others and seeking better environmental outcomes.
+When you defined opportunities, you said this could look like particular with others and seeking better environmental outcomes.
 Could you perhaps give an example of this or expand upon that if possible?
 Thank you.